George Floyd, whose death energized a movement, to be buried

 “I’ve been stopped by police.
 I understand the situation.
 I can only imagine,” said Osarobo, who works as an engineer in the oil and gas industry.
 “What if it was me?
 What if it was my brother?
 What if it was my sister?
 What if it was my son?”

-Those were questions that many black Americans have asked not just in recent weeks, but for decades.
+Those were questions many black Americans have asked not just in recent weeks, but for decades.

-Calls for "defunding the police" have cropped up in many communities, and people around the world took to the streets in solidarity, saying that reforms and dialogue must not stop with Floyd's funeral.
+Calls for “defunding the police” have cropped up in many communities, and people around the world have taken to the streets in solidarity, saying that reforms and dialogue must not stop with Floyd’s funeral.

 His death has also reshaped the presidential race.
-President Donald Trump is hoping to rebound from one of the lowest points of his presidency as recent polls show that 8 in 10 Americans believe the country is headed in the wrong direction and even spiraling out of control.
-The president got a boost late last week with a better-than-expected jobs report, but he's struggling to show consistent leadership on several issues, including the nationwide protests against police brutality.
+To be re-elected, President Donald Trump must rebound from one of the lowest points of his presidency, with recent polls showing that 8 in 10 Americans believe the country is headed in the wrong direction and even spiraling out of control.
+The president got a boost late last week with a better-than-expected jobs report, but he’s struggling to show consistent leadership on multiple fronts, including the nationwide protests against police brutality.

 Meanwhile, former Vice President Joe Biden met with Floyd’s family Monday, according to a photo posted on Twitter by the Rev. Al Sharpton.
 Biden will provide a video message for Floyd’s funeral service.
 Previous memorials have taken place in Minneapolis and Raeford, North Carolina, near where Floyd was born.

-The memorial service drew the families of black victims in other high-profile killings whose names have become seared in America's conversation over race — among them Eric Garner, Michael Brown, Ahmaud Arbery and Trayvon Martin.
+The memorials have drawn the families of black victims in other high-profile killings whose names have become seared into America’s conversations on race — among them Eric Garner, Michael Brown, Ahmaud Arbery and Trayvon Martin.

 “It just hurts,” said Philonise Floyd, George Floyd’s brother, sobbing as he ticked off some of their names outside The Fountain of Praise church.
 “We will get justice.
 We will get it.
 We will not let this door close.”

 For 14 nights, hundreds of thousands of people have taken to the streets in protest of police brutality and racial inequality.
-Cities imposed curfews as several protests last week were marred by spasms of arson, assaults and smash-and-grab raids on businesses.
+Cities imposed curfews as some of the demonstrations were later marred by spasms of arson, assaults and smash-and-grab raids on businesses.
 More than 10,000 people have been arrested around the country, according to reports tracked by The Associated Press.

 But protests in recent days have been overwhelmingly peaceful — and over the weekend, several police departments appeared to retreat from aggressive tactics.
 Thousands of Los Angeles protesters arrested for violating curfew and other police orders will not be charged with a crime, prosecutors said Monday.